liampalmer0/dw-anki-soup/README.md

 Take vocabulary words from Deutsche Welle online German courses with Beautiful Soup and add them to an Anki deck.
 This program is meant to be a companion/expansion for these courses to help with word recall & recognition.

-*This tool and its author are not affiliated with Deutsche Welle in any way.*
+*This tool and its author are not affiliated with Deutsche Welle or Anki in any way.*

 ## Usage